Blog

 Keep reading to learn more about OTPs and how they work, plus how you can easily set up and start sending OTPs with MailerSend.
 Let’s get to it!

-A one-time password (sometimes referred to as one-time passcode) is an algorithm-generated password used to authenticate a single transaction or login session.
+A one-time password (sometimes referred to as a one-time passcode) is an algorithm-generated password used to authenticate a single transaction or login session.

 OTPs can be used for the entire authentication process, for example, using an OTP on its own to log in along with the user’s username, email address or phone number.
 Or, it can be a part of a multi-layer authentication process, such as two-factor authentication (2FA) or multi-factor authentication (MFA).
 This involves the user logging in with static credentials and then using an OTP as an additional layer of authentication.